new-guy/screeps-os/REFACTOR.md

 ### Potential issues
 - Colony-level road planning has potential for multiple colonies defining the same room and introducing a race condition.
 Search for `addRoadsToBuildPlan(room) {`
+- The upgrade spawner and upgrade feeder spawner didn't get cleaned up on one occasion.
+Child process cleanup failed :()

 ### Fixes
 - Document how the friggin OS actually works